Bernicem/ecommerce-sales-analysis/README.md

 The UK generates 85.7% (€17.26M).
 Ireland, Netherlands and Germany show consistent purchasing and may benefit from targeted marketing and optimised logistics to support growth in those regions.

 **Q4.
 When do customers shop?**
 Weekdays between 9am and 5pm.
 Wednesday at noon is the single busiest hour.
 Saturday is nearly empty.
-This shows its not a consumer business — it is wholesale.
+This confirms it is not a consumer business — it is wholesale.

 **Q5.
 Who are the top customers?**
 The top two customers by revenue placed the same number of orders but had completely different buying profiles.
 Revenue alone is not enough to understand your customers.